-That’s why this article is going to break down how to apply for business credit and ultimately how to get a business credit card.
+To help cut through the noise, this article is going to break down how to apply for a business credit and ultimately how to get a corporate card.
 We’ll break down the process to make it as simple as possible to follow.
 But first, let’s quickly review why it’s important to know how to get business credit.

 Because using a personal credit card for business is never a good idea.

-No matter what size or kind of business you run, it’s important to keep your personal finances separate.
+No matter what size or kind of business you run, whether you’re a small business, startup, or an established company, it’s important to keep your personal finances separate.
 The point of establishing business credit rather than being a sole proprietor is to protect you and your family’s assets from any issues resulting from your professional endeavors as a business owner.
 If you don’t separate the two, a business dispute could have personal consequences to your credit.